Mexicali: Silicon Border

 Silicon Border is an empty 40 km2 development supposedly tailored to the specific needs of high-technology manufacturing and is situated in the outskirts of Mexicali, along the western border of the U.S. and Mexico.
-The aim of the empty manufacturing park, which began in 2004, was to transform Mexicali into the world's next semiconductor manufacturing center, if the world economy was fine.
-The Mexican federal and Baja California state governments have given away $2 million of public money to private hands, without a referendum for the design of the project and the laying of a few streets and lamp posts that can be seen on the premises as the only work done.
+The aim of the empty manufacturing park, which began in 2004, was to transform Mexicali into the world's next semiconductor manufacturing center.
+The Mexican federal and Baja California state governments have given away $2 million of public money to private hands without a referendum, with the laying of a few streets and lamp posts that can be seen on the premises as the only work done.
 Neither authorities nor the private frontmen of the project have given the public any account on what the public money was spent on.
 Former president Vicente Fox offered ten years of a tax rate as low as 3% to foreign-owned factories.

 The premises sit empty as of October 2022.